nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

    1. Test case: `add n/NAME y/DATEOFBIRTH g/GENDER p/PHONENUMBER e/EMAIL a/ADDRESS b/BLOODTYPE h/HEIGHT w/WEIGHT`<br>
       Expected: Patient with appropriate information (without a tag) added

-   1. Other incorrect delete commands to try: `add`, `add x`, `...` (where x is not in the above specified format)<br>
+   1. Other incorrect add commands to try: `add`, `add x`, `...` (where x is not in the above specified format)<br>
-      Expected: Similar to previous.
+      Expected: Error message is shown

-1. Adding a patient in archieved list
+1. Adding a patient to the archives

-   1. Prerequisites: List all patients using the `archivelist` command.
-Multiple patients in the archieved list.
+   1. Prerequisites: List all patients using the `list` command.
+Multiple patients in the list.

    1. Test case: `archive 1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+      Expected: First contact is archived.
+Details of the archived contact shown in the status message.

-   1. Other incorrect delete commands to try: `archive`,<br>
-      Expected: Similar to previous.
+   1. Test case: `archive`<br>
+      Expected: Error message is shown

 1. Adding a medical record to a patient

+   1. Prerequisites: List all patients using the `list` command.
+Multiple patients in the list.

    1. Test case: `mrec 1`<br>
-      Expected: Opens a notepad to add medical record to the patient with index 1
+      Expected: Opens a new window to add medical record to the patient with index 1.

-  1. Other incorrect delete commands to try: `mrec`, `mrec x`, `...` (where x is larger than the list size)<br>
+   1. Test case: `mrec`<br>
+      Expected: Error message is shown.

+ 1. Adding an appointment to a patient

+   1. Prerequisites: List all patients using the `list` command.
+Multiple patients in the list.

+   1. Test case: `appt 1 d/25120800`<br>
+      Expected: Adds an appointment on 25th December of the current year at 0800 to the first person in the list.

+   1. Test case: `appt 1 d/25121230800`<br>
+      Expected: Error message is shown.

+### Listing or viewing information

+1. Listing all appointments

+   1. Test case: `listappt`<br>
+      Expected: All apointments of patients are listed.

+   1. Test case: `listappt 123`<br>
-      Expected: Similar to previous.
+      Expected: Similar to the previous.

+1. Viewing medical information of a paitnet

+   1. Prerequisites: List all patients using the `list` command.
+Multiple patients in the list.

+   1. Test case: `view 1`<br>
+      Expected: The first patient's contact information, medical information, appointments and medical records are shown in the view box.

+   1. Test case: `view`<br>
+      Expected: Error message is shown

+1. Viewing medical record of a patient

+   1. Prerequisites: View first patient using the `view` command.

+   1. Test case: `vrec 1`<br>
+      Expected: The first medical record of the viewed person is shown in a new window

+   1. Test case: `vrec 5`<br>
+      Expected: Error message is shown if the patient does not have 5 medical records

+1. Listing all archived patients

+   1. Test case: `archivelist`<br>
+      Expected: All archived patients are shown.

+   1. Test case: `archivelist 123`<br>
+      Expected: Similar to the previous

-### Deleting a patient
+### Deleting and unarchiving patients

 1. Deleting a patient while all patients are being shown

    1. Prerequisites: List all patients using the `list` command.
 Multiple patients in the list.

    1. Test case: `delete 1`<br>
       Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.

    1. Test case: `delete 0`<br>
       Expected: No patient is deleted.
 Error details shown in the status message.
-Status bar remains the same.

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

-1. Deleting a patient in archieved list
+1. Unarchiving a patient in archive list

    1. Prerequisites: List all patients using the `archivelist` command.
-Multiple patients in the archieved list.
+Multiple patients in the archived list.

    1. Test case: `unarchive 1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+      Expected: First contact is moved back to the main list from the archived list.
+Details of the unarchived contact shown in the status message.

    1. Test case: `unarchive 0`<br>
-      Expected: No patient is deleted.
+      Expected: No patient is unarchived.
 Error details shown in the status message.
-Status bar remains the same.

    1. Other incorrect delete commands to try: `unarchive`, `unarchive x`, `...` (where x is larger than the list size)<br>
-      Expected: Similar to previous.

-### Saving data

-1. Dealing with missing/corrupted data files

-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_
+      Expected: Error message is shown.